MicrosoftDocs/biztalk-docs/biztalk/core/sysprep-a-biztalk-server-vhd-biztalk-server-sample.md

 #### To create the answer files

-1. Install and configure [!INCLUDE[prague](../includes/prague-md.md)] on a virtual machine.
+1. Install and configure BizTalk Server on a virtual machine.
 Be sure to use default installation and configuration options, since Sysprep does not support customized installation.

 2. Copy the contents of the included “scripts” folder to C:\Scripts on the virtual machine.